sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 Dosha is that which affects and the Doshas are Vāta, Pitta and Kapha^(**1**).
 The universal spirit (Vishvātmā) is Samavāyī^(**2**).
 Action shows whether it affects or is affected.
 Hunger and thirst, grief and ignorance, decay and death are known as the six Ūrmis and exist in Prāna, Buddhi, and as characteristics of the body (Dehadharma).
 From semen originate marrow (Majjā), bone (Asthi) and nerve (Snāyu); from female ovum come skin (Tvak), flesh (Māṁsa) and blood (Shonita).
-[These are the six](# "External.")
-Koshas of the body.
+These are the six[^13] Koshas of the body.
 In the Dhātus Rasa and so forth is matured (Pāka).
 With maturity Ojas is produced which is the eighth product (Dashā). \[ It is said in Part I of the Bhāvaprakāsha that "health and strength reside latent in the Ojak Dhātu as butter (Ghritam) lies latent in milk."
 What is, is not certain.
 According to some it is albumen or glycogen.
 But the medical Editor of the Sushruta already cited says (Vol I., p.
 LIII) that the term has been used to denote that vital principle in the organism which is essential to the maintenance of a healthy combustion in its tissues and to the due performance of their normal functions and activities, no matter whether that principle is patent in the form of protoplasm, protoplasmic albumen, glycogen, or mucosin in accordance with the difference of their functions, geneses, and conditions of protoplasmic metabolism\].
 This Ojas according to the text seeks to attach consciousness (Kshetrajnatā) to itself as oil seeks union with the lamp or the firmament the splendour of the thunderbolt.
 When fire is covered by a pot which has holes in it, the lustre of its flame issues through these apertures and illumines the surrounding space.
 In the same way the lustrous consciousness (Kshetrajnatā) although covered by the body gathers knowledge through the different senses.
 Ether is in the ears, air in the skin, fire in the eye, water in the tongue and earth in the nostrils.
 This is how knowledge is acquired.

+[^13]: "External."

  When Pitta moved by Vā